Thank you for viewing our profile

 Ellie’s family is not in town, but we live within driving distance.
 Ellie is very close to her side of the family, she talks to her parents and sisters almost daily.
 We visit Ellie’s parents during long weekends and holidays, especially in the summer when our 6 nephews are off from school.
 All the nephews love our son, who is the youngest grandchild, and they take turns holding him, playing with him and taking pictures with him.
 One of Ellie’s sisters lives close to us, and we see her more regularly during our trips out of town to go to the big city.

 Our extended family includes our best friends who live in town.
-They share similar interest to us, such as hiking, camping, our love for delicious barbecue cookouts, exercising, and flying airplanes.
-We are lucky that our best friends have a baby girl near our son’s age, so we share with them being new parents as well.
+They share similar interests to us, such as hiking, camping, our love for delicious barbecue cookouts, exercising, and flying airplanes.
+We are lucky that our best friends have a daughter close to our son's age with whom we share lots of fun activities.
+We cannot wait to include your child as well and look forward to introducing him or her to everyone!

 From Us to You